CodeMiau/CodeMiau/README.md

 - 👋 Hi, I’m @CodeMiau
-- 👀 I’m interested in all about swimming
+- 👀 I’m interested in all about swimming and jewelry
-- 🌱 I’m currently (always) learning
+- 🌱 I’m currently (always) learning.
 - 💞️ I’m looking to collaborate on Pied Piper
-- 📫 How to reach me... send me a DM
+- 📫 How to reach me... in my house
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I have a beautiful cat